 Well, a trendy and modern money management app called Yolt has ‘made waves’ recently in a sector that is otherwise quite bland.

-That today, is the reason for this fully comprehensive Yolt review.
+It’s for this reason I’ve decided to make a fully comprehensive Yolt review.

-So know you have a rough outline on what’s included, let’s get this Yolt review underway.
+So without any further ado, let’s get this Yolt review underway.

 What Is Yolt?

 Yolt is essentially an all-in-one money management app that connects your various bank accounts in one place (similar concept to Curve).

 This allows you to manage your saving and spending data through Yolt’s attractive interface.

 The company was founded in June of 2017 in the Uk and is a venture on behalf of ING bank.

 So not only do they have the strength of a bank but the agility of a forward-thinking Fintech company.

 Starting out with only 5 members of staff, Yolt grew from 0 to over 500,000 people in just 18 months.